microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 When the test suite failed:

 1. Re-run the test suite
-   1. If it succeeded but a specific test fail intermittently, please comment to [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
+   1. If it succeeded but a specific test fails intermittently, please comment to [#2938](https://github.com/microsoft/BotFramework-WebChat/issues/2938)
-1. If it continue to fail, please fresh clone the repository and run the test suite without your changes
+1. If it continues to fail, please fresh clone the repository and run the test suite without your changes
    1. If you suspect your environment is polluted, please use [Windows Sandbox](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-sandbox/windows-sandbox-overview) and/or a new Linux distro on WSL to verify
-1. If it still fail repeatedly, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) to us.
+1. If it still fails repeatedly, please [file an issue](https://github.com/microsoft/BotFramework-WebChat/issues/new/choose) to us.

 ## Static code analysis

 Run `npm run eslint` for static code analysis.

-If you need to skip any ESLint errors, we prefer using `eslint-disable-next-line`.
+If you need to skip any ESLint errors, we recommend `eslint-disable-next-line`.
 Comments are required on why the rule is disabled.

 # Final checks